-d A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.
+^c A current site visitor may be exposed to COPCs in site soil, and they obtain potable water from the Suqi River. ^d A future site visitor may be exposed to COPCs in the soil, and obtains potable water from site groundwater.

-e Only PHC's detected in this media.
+^e Only PHC's detected in this media.

-Table 4-102 Human Health Noncarcinogenic Hazard Estimates Site 32 - Lower Tram Terminal Northeast Cape, St. Lawrence Island, Alaska g Please note that the maximum target organ-specific HI is lower than that indicated, but still exceeds the ADEC HI criterion of 1.0.
+Table 4-102 Human Health Noncarcinogenic Hazard Estimates Site 32 - Lower Tram Terminal Northeast Cape, St. Lawrence Island, Alaska

 Noncancer Risk Estimate

-Future Future
+Future Future m .

 Seasonal Permanent Current Future

-Exposure Media/Constituents Resident a Resident Site Visitor Site Visitor
+Exposure Media/Constituents Resident ^a Resident Site Visitor Site Visitor

-Not applicable; Current Site Visitors are not exposed to this medium
+^TNot applicable; Current Site Visitors are not exposed to this medium